Friday, November 21, 2025

 Then, after a disappointing convenience store lunch (the holy town's influence was still clinging to me), the power died.
 I dropped back to "my pace," which was somewhere between "slow jog" and "geological drift."
 I entered a dark and doomy place in Shiga-ken, my body seizing up despite my best efforts at hydration.
 The scenery was great—huge pine trees, plush green mountains—but I was too busy having a mid-ride existential crisis to appreciate it.

-The Damage: 170km, 2,100m elevation.
+The Damage: 172km, 1,700m elevation gain.
 My legs finished the tour, but my will to live peaked out somewhere on Norikura.

 Post-Mortem Lessons: